KaitlynKeil/ThinkStats2/code/reports/report1.md

 (https://github.com/KaitlynKeil/ThinkStats2/blob/master/code/reports/wealthyCDFs.png)

 With the way this survey was posed, low numbers mean the person cares more about the given value.
+Thus, this figure shows the tendency for the wealthy to respond with a lower number (a median of 4, or 'a little like me') than the low-income group
-Thus, this figure shows the gap between high and low income, with a median difference of an entire point.
+(a median of 5, 'not like me') gap between high and low income, with a median difference of an entire point.
+The others, or middle-income group, sit between the two values, as might be expected.
+This does suggest a significant difference between the income brackets.

-This is in contrast to what the different income groups tend to think of other values.
-For example, when the same process is performed based on the value of equality, we get a much different figure:
+And it's not just that the wealthy are more passionate in general.
+For example, when asked about equality, we get a much different figure, where any difference between the groups is nominal at best, and both mean and median are virtually identical across (about 2 for both):

 ![Image of EqualityCDF]
 (https://github.com/KaitlynKeil/ThinkStats2/blob/master/code/reports/equalityCDFs.png)